Checkmarx/JS-SCP/src/error-handling-logging/logging.md

 server configuration.

-All logging should be implemented by a master routine on a trusted system, and the developers should also ensure no sensitive data is included in the logs (e.g. passwords, session information, system details, etc.), nor is there any debugging or stack trace information.
+All logging should be implemented by a master routine on a trusted system, and developers should also ensure no sensitive data is included in the logs (e.g. passwords, session information, system details, etc.), nor is there any debugging or stack trace information.

 Additionally, logging should cover both successful and unsuccessful security events, with an emphasis on important log event data.